mandober/debrief.math/400-abstract-algebra/terms/mathematical-structure.md

 - differential structures
 - categories

 Sometimes, a set is endowed with more than one structure simultaneously, which allows mathematicians to study the interaction between the different structures more richly.
-For example, an ordering imposes a rigid form, shape, or topology on the set, and if a set has both a topology structure and a group structure, such that these two structures are related in a certain way, then the set becomes a topological group.
+For example, an ordering imposes a rigid form, shape, or topology on the set, and if a set has both a topology structure and a group structure, such that these two structures are related in a certain way, then the set becomes a *topological group*.

-Mappings between sets which preserve structures (i.e., structures in the source or domain are mapped to equivalent structures in the destination or codomain) are of special interest in many fields of mathematics.
-Examples are homomorphisms, which preserve algebraic structures; homeomorphisms, which preserve topological structures; and diffeomorphisms, which preserve differential structures.
+Mappings between sets which preserve structures (i.e. structures in the source or domain are mapped to equivalent structures in the destination or codomain) are of special interest in many fields of mathematics:
+- *homomorphisms* preserve algebraic structures
+- *homeomorphisms* preserve topological structures
+- *diffeomorphisms* preserve differential structures